nikhilimmu/freescale-s32v234/README.md

-Add support for custom board
+Add support for
+ MAX serlizer and deserlizer
+ Ethernet in uboot
+ Parallel camera